JohnWhy/DnD-Discord-Bot/README.md

 ## Donator Benefits
 * Unlimited character slots
 * Editable-PDF download (for printing, or editing on desktop) - this feature is currently in testing, and available to all.
-* Use !donate for more information
+* Use /donate for more information

 More benefits to come...